m-rambod/CFScanner/README.md

 ## 📖 Overview

 **CFScanner** is an advanced network scanning tool designed to discover working Cloudflare fronting IPs.
-Unlike simple TCP scanners, this tool employs a robust multi-stage pipeline to ensure the discovered IPs are actually functional and capable of passing traffic.
+This tool employs a robust multi-stage pipeline to ensure the discovered IPs are actually functional and capable of passing traffic.

 ### Key Features